 You'll gain transferable skills in global social policy analysis and research, these will be relevant to a future career with international organisations.

-The MA in Global Social Policy is based around a combination of social policy analysis and research training modules.
-In the autumn term you'll get a broad introduction to relevant social policy theories, analysis and methods.
-In the spring and summer terms you'll undertake specialised analysis of global social policy themes and issues.
+The MA in Global Public Policy and International Business is based around a combination of social policy analysis and research training modules.
+You'll get a broad introduction to relevant social policy theories, analysis and methods.
+You'll also undertake specialised analysis of global social policy themes and issues.

 Most people study for full-time for 12 months, but part-time study over 24 months is also available.